Binary integer programming for optimizing ebit cost in distributed quantum circuits with fixed module allocation: Preliminaries

 A quantum communication channel enables the creation of the Bell state

 between two modules $A$ and $B$, which is a maximally entangled bipartite state.
 In the context of DQC, such states are referred to as ebits.
-Fig.~\ref{fig:cat_entanglement} shows how to implement a non-local controlled unitary gate with a single control qubit $|c\rangle$ and a single target qubit $|t\rangle$ at the cost of a single ebit.
+Fig.~\ref{fig:cat_entanglement} shows how to implement a non-local controlled unitary gate with a single control qubit $a$ and a single target qubit $b$ at the cost of a single ebit (for a complete validation of this protocol, see Appendix~\ref{sec:controlled_U_explanation}).
 The steps before (after) the controlled unitary gate constitute a \textit{cat-entanglement} (\textit{cat-disentanglement}) process.
-The former creates a linked copy of $|c\rangle$ in module $B$, and the latter effectively reverses this process.
-After cat-disentanglement, the operation $|ct\rangle \mapsto CP(\theta) |ct\rangle$ has been successfully implemented.
+The former creates a linked copy of $a$ in module $B$, and the latter effectively reverses this process.
+After cat-disentanglement, operations such as $CP(\theta)_{a\to b}$ can be successfully implemented.
+In practice, the end-to-end fidelity and runtime of this ebit-assisted cat-(dis)entanglement are currently limited by the mid-circuit measurements and real-time feed-forward, but existing demonstrations already mitigate part of this overhead to make non-local operations more robust \citep{carrera2024combining, baumer2025measurement}.

 Suppose we create linked copies of a qubit $q$ at modules other than the one including $q$.
-This cat-entanglement operation (a) commutes with $CP$ gates acting on $q$ and (b) generally does not commute with arbitrary unary gates acting on $q$ (see appendices~\ref{appendix:commute} \& \ref{appendix:non_commute}).
+This cat-entanglement operation (i) commutes with $CP$ gates acting on $q$ and (ii) generally does not commute with arbitrary unary gates acting on $q$ (see Appendices~\ref{appendix:commute}~and~\ref{appendix:non_commute}).
 The first property allows us to restrict the creation of a linked copy of $q$ in any module to occur immediately after one of the unary operations on $q$ or at time $0$, assuming that the circuit is compiled exclusively with $CP$ gates and unary gates.
 The second property implies that in general, all linked copies of $q$ in other modules must be reintegrated into $q$ before a unary gate acts on $q$.